 What are they?

-Free and Open Source Software (FOSS)RGraph is free to use for all purposes under the terms of the GPL version 2.0 license.
-The source code that creates the charts is available as part of the download and you can edit or update as much as you wish.
+Free and Open Source Software (FOSS)RGraph is free to use for all purposes under the the MIT license.
+The source code that creates the charts is available as part of the download and you can use, edit or update as much as you wish.

-Speed of renderingBy using a "fire and forget" approach to drawing there's no DOM to maintain so drawing on canvas is very fast.
-Compared to adding objects to the page or using a DOM based alternative canvas performs admirably - up to 10x in many cases.
+Speed of renderingWith canvas, by using a "fire and forget" approach to drawing there's no DOM to maintain so drawing on canvas is very fast.
+Conversely SVG has a DOM to record a reference to each element thats added to the scene.

-FeaturesRGraph has a number of features that can make your charts rich and interactive - such as tooltips, annotating and adjusting.
+FeaturesRGraph has a number of features that can make your charts rich and interactive - such as tooltips, annotating (canvas only) and adjusting (canvas only).
 New features are being added constantly - an example of a particularly useful addition in the October 2013 is the CSV reader - which can be used to read either seperate or embedded CSV data.
 It can make integrating with a database easier.